Bank of Canada: Governor

 The head of the Bank of Canada is the governor.
 While the law provides the board of directors with the power to appoint the governor, in practice they approve the choice of the government.
 The governor serves a fixed seven-year term which may be renewed, but recent governors have only chosen to serve a single term.
-With the exception of matters of personal conduct ("good behaviour") the Bank of Canada Act does not provide the government with the direct ability to remove a governor during his or her term in office.
+With the exception of matters of personal conduct ("good behaviour") the Bank of Canada Act does not provide the government with the direct ability to remove a governor during their term in office.
 In the case of profound disagreement between the government and the bank, the minister of finance can issue written instructions for the bank to change its policies.
 This has never actually happened in the history of the bank to date.
 In practice, the governor sets monetary policy independently of the government.

 Canadian banknotes bear the signature of the governor and deputy governor of the Bank of Canada.